gomyar/turtlegui/README.md

 * data-gui-change: evaluates on change event (usually for an input field)
 * data-gui-format-func: used for data-gui-val - reference to a function expected to format the string on a read
 * data-gui-parse-func: used for data-gui-val - reference to a function expected to parse the string on a write (i.e. parseFloat)
-* data-gui-attrs: comma-separated string of values used as attributes on an element (i.e. 'style=')
+* data-gui-attrs: semicolon-separated string of values used as attributes on an element (i.e. 'style=')
-* data-gui-data: comma-separated string of values used to set arbitrary data on an element (i.e. 'mylocal=')
+* data-gui-data: semicolon-separated string of values used to set arbitrary data on an element (i.e. 'mylocal=')
 * data-gui-tree: process a tree structure using data-gui-nodeitem and data-gui-node.
 * data-gui-nodeitem: specify the local variable used to iterate the tree
 * data-gui-node: repeat last data-gui-tree template snippet at this point with the specified item as the root